 Getting Out of Your Comfort zone Using esol teaching strategies

-If you’re reading this you might have that sinking feeling of not knowing how to help your ESOL students.
+If you’re reading this you might have that sinking feeling of not knowing how to help your ESOL students with the right ESOL teaching strategies.
 If you haven’t heard of the term ESOL it means English Speakers of Other Languages.
 Even though I am endorsed to teach English as a Second Language, I’ve experienced that moment of distress when you wonder if you’re capable of helping ELL (English language learners) students.
 As a public school teacher, working as an ESL educator presents itself as an undertaking and a huge responsibility because without English fluency, our students endure a huge disadvantage compared to their peers.

 Teaching in and of itself is a major responsibility to both our individual students and society at large.
 However, I’m asking you not to get caught up in the responsibility of serving your ELL students because you’ll start talking yourself down instead of lifting yourself and your students up.
 What I want you to do is take a deep breath, relax and learn about ESOL teaching strategies that will guide you in the right direction.
 I’m here to help.